olliw42/ardupilot/README.md

 - Ensure that all git submodules are there.
 Run git submodule update --init -- recursive.
 - Copy the file \mavlink_withmostbasicadditions\common.xml to the folder ardupilot\modules\mavlink\message_definitions\v1.0.
 This will overwrite the file existing there.
 (This step is crucuial since ArduPilot doesn't support the latest MAVLink standard).

-COMMENT: This branch is only tested on the workbench, but not yet flight tested !!!

 ## Acknowledgements and License ##